20 Terms That Destroy Your Vita

 'Handled 250+ customer calls and processed 30+ claims per day' in a resume looks much better than 'Responsible for answering the phone'.

-- Worked
+• Worked

 Apart from being generic, it gives the hiring manager absolutely no idea of what exactly you did.
-For example, 'Worked on incident response methodology' makes little sense.
+For instance, 'Worked on incident response methodology' makes little sense.
 Did you author it from scratch or just corrected the previous one?
 Did you implement it, train people or someone else did it?
 As the hiring manager doesn't have his questions answered, he's likely just to toss your resume.

 'Developed and implemented incident response methodology (policy and plan).
 Trained 50 people which led to 30% less incidents' sells you more effectively.

 People who include this word in their resumes think that it makes them look enthusiastic and successful.
 In fact, they look like someone who cannot describe their specific strengths using facts and hope that buzzwords will save the day.
 No, they won't.
-So, write the facts for what you did – and remove the meaningless words.
+So, write the facts for what you did – and remove the meaningless terms.

-It's hard to imagine less informative word in resume than this one.
+It's hard to imagine less informative term in portfolio than this one.
 'Experienced' means something that you did; maybe you did in once and wasn't very good at it.
 Again, try and be more specific if you want to catch the attention.
 'Experienced in leading company blog' sounds shallow.
 'Created informative web pages about the company which and doubled number of visitors' gives more concrete details about your capabilities.

 It was common to add this line at the end of resumes like 15 years ago, but for some reasons applicants keep writing it.
 If the hiring manager wants to talk to your referees, he'll let you know about it.
 Period.
 No need to waste the precious line writing obvious things; moreover, as has been told before, it makes your resume look outdated.